nus-cs2103-AY2425S1/ip/docs/README.md

 ### Notes about the command format:
 - Words in ``UPPER_CASE`` are the parameters to be supplied by the user.
+- For deadline command and event command, the input date will be assumed to be in the current year.
+- For example, "23 Sep" will be interpreted as "23 Sep 2024," since it is currently 2024.
+- Enter the year explicitly if the date is not in the current year, such as "23 Sep 2025."

   e.g. in todo TASK, TASK is a parameter which can be used as todo read book.